 Finally, If after exhausting all efforts and you are still having problems and you haven’t updated your Motherboard Drivers or Bios, now's the time to do it.
 At least your PC has had a good service.
 If you require a new graphics card, check out our guide on the best graphics cards.

-On a final note; You also may be interested to know that Nvidia have a new graphics card (Ampere GPU) on the horizon.
-Rumors and Speculation suggest, Nvidia are likely to release three models varying in specs and cost.
-Just like the RTX 20 Series, we'll probably see the newer cards following suit, eg. RTX 3080, RTX 3080 Ti (or super), to the top of the range flagship model, the RTX 3090.
-AMD also have new cards in the pipeline with the forthcoming lineup of RDNA2.
+On a final note; You also may be interested to know that Nvidia launched the new 3000 series graphics card (Ampere GPU) - The NVIDIA RTX 3080 and RTX 3090, with the 3060 and 3070 to follow soon.
+AMD also have new cards in the pipeline with the forthcoming lineup of RDNA2 (Big-Navi).
 So hopefully the competition will level-out the price.
 More information on the Nvidia Ampere GPU.

 Do you have any tips on servicing a computer?
 Let us know about them in the comments box below.